+Cate is the founding President and CEO of the Anicira Veterinary Centers.
+Since starting in this position in January of 2005, Cate has worked to improve the lives of pets and the families who love them.
+During this time, the veterinary hospitals have seen major growth both in the number of non-human family members served and the breadth of services provided.
 Cate received a MS in public policy and animals from Tufts University School of Veterinary Medicine and a BA in government from the University of Virginia.
 Cate is a Certified Animal Welfare Administrator (CAWA) as well as a Certified Veterinary Practice Manager (CVPM).
-She shares her life with her husband Marc and their two mixed breed adopted dogs Louis and Bernadette.
+She shares her life with her three mixed-breed adopted dogs Bernadette, Liliana, and Louie.

 Dr. Brehm has owned and loved shelter pets for her entire life and her top career goal is to share her professional skills with the shelter community and those organizations that support them.
 Dr. Brehm strongly believes that if people can afford veterinary care, they can afford to keep their animals- keeping more animals out of shelters.

 In addition to surgery and preventive care, Dr. Brehm loves soccer and volleyball and hanging out with her black lab, Vader.
 Outside of work, she enjoys spending time with her husband, Brian, and their baby.